urjasahaAIML/Session_8/README.md

 # Assignment:

-Train and test with resnet18 model.
+Train and test CIFAR10 dataset with resnet18 model.
 Code has to be in modularized.

 # Result